 College Football Playoff: What expanded 12-team format will look like

-Here's what the 12-team College Football Playoff will look like originally appeared on NBC Sports Boston
+Here's what the 12-team College Football Playoff will look like originally appeared on NBC Sports Chicago

 The College Football Playoff is about to get much bigger.